WhyNotHugo/django-mercadopago/README.rst

   :target: https://github.com/WhyNotHugo/django-mercadopago/blob/master/LICENCE
   :alt: licence

-**THIS LIBRARY IS UNMAINTAINED**
+**⚠️ THIS LIBRARY IS DEPRECATED**

 We've merged our code into `django-payments <https://github.com/jazzband/django-payments>`_.
 It has a cleaner API, and supports several other payment providers under the hood.

-It's recommended that you use that library instead.
+It is recommended that developers use that library instead of this one.

 ---